-- Trauma Informed Practice

-Workshop Experience in the

-early years builds the foundation

-for later behaviour this

-workshop gave Social Workers

-good insight into understanding

-how the brain is impacted by

-early experiences/environments.

-- SafeKids Training SafeKids Aotearoa (ADHB) This training imparted information around

-the statistics and injury data for children in Auckland.
+- Trauma Informed Practice Workshop - Experience in the early years builds the foundation for later behaviour - this workshop gave Social Workers good insight into understanding how the brain is impacted by early experiences/environments. - SafeKids Training SafeKids Aotearoa (ADHB) This training imparted information around and other organisations.
+These networks promote Family Start and the wider services at ATWC, as well as creating new opportunities for the statistics and injury data for children in Auckland.
 The training provided Social Workers with the tools for completing professional home based safety assessments and the right safety equipment to build a safe and secure home for children.